UBC-MOAD/docs/jupyter.rst

 .. _RunningJupyterRemotely-ComputeCanada:

-Running Jupyter Remotely on :kbd:`graham`
+Running Jupyter Remotely on ``graham``
 -----------------------------------------

-This section assumes that you have followed the instructions in the :ref:`SetUpSshConfiguration` section to set up host aliases for :kbd:`graham` and any other Compute Canada clusters you want to run the :command:`jupyter lab` server on.
+This section assumes that you have followed the instructions in the :ref:`SetUpSshConfiguration` section to set up host aliases for ``graham`` and any other Compute Canada clusters you want to run the :command:`jupyter lab` server on.

-You can use the technique in this section to run the :command:`jupyter lab` server on any of the Compute Canada clusters by replacing :kbd:`graham` with the cluster name.
+You can use the technique in this section to run the :command:`jupyter lab` server on any of the Compute Canada clusters by replacing ``graham`` with the cluster name.

-The recommended way to run a :command:`jupyter lab` server on :kbd:`graham` is in an interactive session on a compute node.
+The recommended way to run a :command:`jupyter lab` server on ``graham`` is in an interactive session on a compute node.
 Things to note about working in that context:

 **Pros:**